Ritesh1137/MoronSlayer/README.md

 -👯 I’m currently looking to collaborate on Data Science | AI | ML projects.
 I aim to make impactful contributions that can change the world in a positive way

--🌱 Other topics of interest: Distributed AI, Neuroscience, Economics, Psycology, Behavioral Science, Sustainability, Pure and Applied Mathematics, Quantum Computing...  and any source through which I can learn (everywhere)
+-🌱 Other topics of interest:Philosophu, Neuroscience, Economics, Psycology, Behavioral Science, Sustainability, Pure and Applied Mathematics, Quantum ML...  and any source through which I can learn (everywhere)

 -👯 I’m building guides/learning paths for topics I've studied whilst pursuing Master's which include Time Series Analysis, Regression, Recommendation Systems and more.